WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Kirstie-Whitaker/Weekly-meetings.md

 *Because there are A.LOT in a month!*

 * LC joined the lab!
-  Fast streamer from the civil service.
+  * Fast streamer from the civil service: https://www.turing.ac.uk/people/programme-management/lotty-coupat
   * Objectives signed off ✅
 * SR joined the lab!
-  Masters degree intern from CRI.
+  * Masters degree intern from CRI.
 * Feedback on grant panel reviews.
   * Late, but ultimately I was quite happy with them.
   * Got them in GitHub too! 🌟